kotolex/surrealist/README.md

 One of the main features of QL-builder is that using dot you can see all statements available on each level, any modern IDE will show possible statements when you type dot.
-Thanks to this, you can not only study QL but also gain confidence that you are forming a valid query.
+Thanks to this, you can study QL and also gain confidence that you are forming a valid query.

 for example
 `db.account.select().limit(50).start_at(50)` analog "SELECT * FROM account LIMIT 50 START 50;"